Half of illegal immigrants got to the USA on legal visas: why they cannot be found and deported

 For example, 24-year-old S. Singh works in a diner where a crowd of his compatriots buys lunches.
 Like most others interviewed for this story, he refused to give his full name, but said he arrived as a 2 tourist a year ago.
 In nearby Indian grocery stores, Indian workers were placing food on shelves.
 They did not dare to answer questions, not to mention touching on the topic of their entry.
 But one of them said that he received a student visa, which expired.

-In a closed restaurant, two Indian men and two women slept before dinner on long benches, where visitors would later sit.
-An Indian engineer Ankit, working on a legal visa to the United States, who saw this picture when he arrived at lunch, suggested that these people did not have documents - just like the Indian who was driving a taxi that brought Ankit to a restaurant.
+In a closed restaurant, two Indian men and two women slept on long benches before dinner, where customers would later sit.
+Ankit, an Indian engineer working on a legal visa in the United States, who saw this picture when he came to lunch, assumed that these people did not have documents - just like the Indian who was driving the taxi that brought Ankit to the restaurant.